RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ![Figure 2.8: Layer added to map](images/tm.stylingStart.png)

-We will start by looking the attributes of the data and trying to find something interesting to represent.
+We will start by looking at the attributes of the data and trying to find something interesting to represent.
 If you open up the _alaskaFires.csv_ file in a spreadsheet or text editor, you will notice that it has a lot of attributes, 32 to be exact (Figure 2.9).
 Some of these are interesting, some of them are hard to really relate to, others are going to make life easy for making this map prettier.
 Some things that stick out to me as "making life easier attributes" are "ORGANIZATION", "SIZECLASSN", "PROTECTION", and "FIRETYPE".
 Each of these is represented by a small number (less than 10) of unique values.
 We have four attributes to choose from... but which one to choose?

 ![Figure 2.9: Attributes of the data layer](images/tm.fireAttributes.png)

 I tend to like themes.
 One theme that occurred coincidentally for me is that all of the fires were initially colored red, which is kind of what fire looks like in nature.
-We want to keep this theme going, but instead of a single color why not have different colors based on some attribute related to the fire... like its size class.
-So, we have an attribute, "SIZECLASSN", that defines 8 discrete sizes classes with values ranging from 0 to 7.
+We want to keep this theme going, but instead of a single color why not have different colors based on some attribute related to the fire... like its size classes.
+So, we have an attribute, "SIZECLASSN", that defines 8 discrete size classes with values ranging from 0 to 7.

 Next step: colors.
 The Penn State Geography has a rich history of color research.
 The seminal outcome from this being [ColorBrewer](http://colorbrewer2.org), a collection of some proven and tested recommendations for color schemes to use on maps.
 The "SIZECLASSN" data is sequential with 8 classes, and since it deals with fire we want to use a color scheme that conveys that.
 On ColorBrewer I select 8 class breaks, a sequential scheme, and see what looks like fire.
 In the multi-hue category there is a nice gradient that goes from yellow to red, much like fire.
 Now we have everything we need to make the data pretty, time to write some CSS-like stuff.